 How can I find the Settings menu for the app?

-Settings are available in the app menu which is accessible via the Menu button of your phone or in the overflow menu in the action bar depending on which device you own.
+Settings are available in the app menu which is accessible via the Menu button at the top of the screen.

 How do I change my automatic download and notification preferences?

 The app allows you to specify whether or not it automatically downloads the latest news.

 This option is available from the Settings screen.
 To enable the app to automatically download the latest stories you should ensure the Automatic news updates checkbox is ticked.

 If automatic updates are chosen, the app will then allow you to specify the frequency of updates and the option to receive visual and/or audio notifications from the options underneath.